Our knowledge of orthopaedics. Your best health.

 Chalmers P, Sherman SL, Ghodadra N, Mather RC, Romeo AA: Biceps Tenotomy and Tenodesis, in Flatow E, Colvin AC, eds: Atlas of Essential Orthopaedic Procedures.
 Rosemont, IL, American Academy of Orthopaedic Surgeons, 2013, pp 25-29.

-Depending on your situation, your surgeon may choose to do this procedure arthroscopically or through an open incision.
+Depending on your situation, your surgeon may choose to do this procedure arthroscopically or through a small open incision in the front of your shoulder.

 Biceps tenodesis